sintakticniSladkorcek/slovenski_parlament/README.md

 ## How to run

+1. Unzip the contents of the `Projekt1.2_Marija_Marolt_Ajda_Frankovič_IŠRM.zip`.

-1. First, set up a python's built-in server.
+2. Set up a python's built-in server.
+Move to the folder in which `index.html` is located.
 For python2, run:

     ```cmd
     python -m SimpleHTTPServer